iGEM-Thessaloniki-2019/DNA-Strand-Displacment/README.md

 export_csv.py converts .kinda file into a .csv file.

+system-script.sh is a bash file doing the sytem analaysis and the simulation of the system.
+At the enn it exports a concentration - time diagram for the specified conponents

 export_box_figure.py creates a diagram of the temporary depletion between the specified complexes.